minhthanh3145/minhthanh3145.github.io/_posts/2021-02-12-insight-evergreen-notes-framework.md

 header-img: "assets/images/orchard-of-thomas.png"
 ---

-# A framework to insights with evergreen notes

 Note-taking facilitates writing because it enables manipulating an abstract entity by manipulating a concrete entity An idea is represented as a distribution of activation of pieces of knowledge in memory.
 A note is an externalized representation of the idea that it captures.
 This is arguably where the strength of note-taking comes from: by manipulating a note, which is a concrete entity, we can manipulate an idea, which is an abstract entity.